 - Untruthful clients

 - Untruthful lawyers

 - Prior pre-settlement loans

 - and a host of others. . .

 Unfortunately, limited information is a landmine in any investing endeavor.
-Pre settlement loan companies (underwriters, sales staff, etc.) seek to maximize the amount of information available while considering the needs of all the parties involved (clients, attorneys, investors).
-And while an omissions like discussed above are not the norm, they are an example of why accurate information is an important factor in the lawsuit funding process.
+Pre-settlement loan companies (underwriters, sales staff, etc.) seek to maximize the amount of information available while considering the needs of all the parties involved (clients, attorneys, investors).
+And while omissions like discussed above are not the norm, they are an example of why accurate information is an important factor in the settlement loan underwriting process.

-In future posts, we will discuss how pre settlement loan enterprises respond with various pricing structures.
+In other posts, we discuss how pre-settlement loan enterprises respond with various pricing structures.

 Thank you for your interest in the lawsuit funding business.